Shopify/polaris/UNRELEASED.md

 ### Development workflow

-- Added a Github action, [discoverability-action](https://github.com/Shopify/discoverability-action), that runs `yarn splash` on PR diffs and leaves a comment with the output ([#2208](https://github.com/Shopify/polaris-react/pull/2208))
+- Added a GitHub action, [discoverability-action](https://github.com/Shopify/discoverability-action), that runs `yarn splash` on PR diffs and leaves a comment with the output ([#2208](https://github.com/Shopify/polaris-react/pull/2208))